nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

-To enable AJA support, the :code:`NTV2_SDK` path must be appended to the :code:`cmake` command with the location of the NTV2 SDK in which both the headers and compiled libraries (i.e. :code:`libajantv2`) exist.
+To enable AJA support, the :code:`NTV2_SDK` path must be appended to the :code:`cmake` command with the location of the NTV2 SDK in which both the headers and compiled libraries (i.e., :code:`libajantv2`) exist.
 For example, if the NTV2 SDK is in :code:`/home/nvidia/ntv2`, replace the :code:`cmake` command above with the following: